-Will I be able to go on holiday once lockdown is over?
+Will I be able to travel domestically or internationally after lockdown is over?

 Since 5 November, we’ve been in a lockdown.
 The second one this year.
 Hopefully, this isn’t news to you.

 As such, travel has largely remained off the table.
 Until the lockdown comes to an end as of 2 December, the government has banned all non-essential travel — that includes both domestic and international travel.
 In other words, unless you’re already abroad, you’re not allowed to head off on holiday until after lockdown ends.